More Than 3 Days of Peace

 While peace is most often thought of in the context of a lack of conflict or violence, today I want to dig into another kind of peace, the kind of peace that only comes from Jesus.
 I am talking about an inner peace that brings calmness and a sense of safety, a sense of serenity, even in the midst of a warring and divisive world all around us.

 On the night before He was crucified, Jesus delivers what is known as the Farewell Address (John Chapters 14-17) to the remaining eleven disciples.
-Early in that address Jesus tells the eleven that he will going away to the Father (14:1-11), which I am sure created quite a bit of consternation within each of them.
+Early in that address Jesus tells them that he will going away to the Father (14:1-11), which I am sure created quite a bit of consternation within each of them.
 In today’s language, maybe we say, “He rocked their boat.”

 Immediately after dropping that bombshell, Jesus then tells his guys that he will be sending the Holy Spirit to guide them (14:15-26).
 But Jesus goes even further in trying to calm their fears.
 Here is what we find in v.27 – “Peace I leave with you; my peace I give to you.
 Not as the world gives do I give to you.
 Let not your hearts be troubled, neither let them be afraid.”
-Those comforting words are bookends to the is entire section, as Jesus began his address like this – “Let your hearts not be troubled.
+Those comforting words are bookends to the entire section, as Jesus began his address like this – “Let your hearts not be troubled.
 Believe in God; believe also in me” (14:1).

 This peace Jesus speaks of is a mystery, it surpasses all understanding (Philippians 4:7).
-This peace that Jesus speaks of is not being exempt from internal (or external) troubles.
+This peace that Jesus speaks of is not being exempt from internal or external troubles.
 In fact, Jesus himself had been troubled by his pending crucifixion (John 12:27).
 Instead, what I believe Jesus is offering is a different kind of peace.
 Notice Jesus offers not just any peace, he offers my peace, which I truly believe gives us an untroubled and unfearful heart in a world that is full of trouble, in a world that gives us much to be fearful about.

 The world fights for peace, it negotiates for peace, but ultimately the peace found in this world is only temporary.
 It is a false peace, one based strictly upon circumstances.
 Jesus does not fight for, or negotiate for, peace, but instead, He is peace, and he freely gives it away to all who trust in Him.
 You can have that kind of peace in the midst of whatever trouble swirls around you today, regardless of whether that trouble lurks right on your doorstep or is halfway around the world.